James Burke (gangster): Death

-Burke was serving his sentence in Wende Correctional Facility in Alden, New York, when he developed cancer.
+Burke was serving his sentence in Wende Correctional Facility in Alden, New York, when he was diagnosed with cancer.
 He died on April 13, 1996, while being treated at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
 Had he lived, he would have been eligible for parole on November 3, 2008.
 Burke was buried at Saint Charles Cemetery in East Farmingdale, New York.

 Aftermath

 James Burke was portrayed by Robert De Niro in the 1990 Martin Scorsese film Goodfellas, renamed Jimmy Conway.

 Burke was played by John Mahoney in the 1991 television film The 10 Million Dollar Getaway, which details the events of the Lufthansa Heist.
 Donald Sutherland also portrayed Burke for the 2001 television film The Big Heist.

-In 2013, possible human remains were unearthed by the FBI and NYPD organized crime investigators at his former home.
+In 2013, human remains were unearthed by the FBI and NYPD organized crime investigators at his former home.
+DNA testing confirmed the remains belonged to Paul Katz, a mob associate who disappeared in 1969 after Burke believed Katz was an informant to law enforcement.
+Katz was strangled to death with a chain.

 In October 2014, Burke's involvement in the Boston College Point Shaving Scandal was discussed in the ESPN 30 for 30 episode "Playing for the Mob."
 Ray Liotta, who played Henry Hill in Goodfellas, is the narrator of the documentary.